passbolt/passbolt_help/_includes/hosting/install/packages/debian/install-debian-package.md

 There are two main ways to install the passbolt debian package:

-- Interactive: the package will guide the user through a set of questions to setup mariadb and nginx
+- Interactive: the package will guide the user through a set of questions to setup mariadb and nginx.
+If you are going to use existing SSL certs for the web server, they need to be created and installed to the location of your choosing before beginning.
+The user will be asked for the path and name of the certificate and key.
-- Non interactive: no questions will be asked.
+- Non-interactive: no questions will be asked.
 Useful for users with specific needs or users that want to automate the installation.

 ### Interactive install